-We are committed to delivering a high quality pre-application advice service which provides professional and timely information and advice to customers.
-We have therefore introduced a new enhanced pre-application service (commencing on 4 July 2016).
-This will enable the delivery of timely advice, at the detail required, according to the type of advice requested and the complexity of the proposals under consideration.
+We remain committed to delivering a high quality pre-application advice service which provides professional and timely information and advice to customers.
+This will enable the delivery of timely advice, at the level of detail required, according to the type of advice requested and the complexity of the proposals under consideration.
 Related planning pages on the website have also been updated and improved to provide a wealth of information on planning related matters.

 Pre-application advice is a good way of getting feedback on your development proposals.

-You can pre-book a 30 minute meeting to obtain advice from a Planning Officer between 9am and 5pm, Monday to Friday for householder developments
+You can pre-book a remote 30 minute telephone or video call (using Microsoft Teams) meeting to obtain advice from a Planning Officer between 9am and 5pm, Monday to Friday for householder developments.

-Where a meeting is requested, it is expected that contact will be made within five working days from the receipt of any such request in order that a meeting date be arranged for a mutually convenient time thereafter.
+Where any kind of meeting is requested, it is expected that contact will be made within five working days from the receipt of any such request in order that a meeting date be arranged for a mutually convenient time thereafter.

 Where written advice only is sought then it is expected that this will be provided within 20 working days from the receipt of any such request.